automorph-org/automorph/docs/Plugins.md

 Default plugin set can be obtained by using the [automorph-default](https://central.sonatype.com/artifact/org.automorph/automorph-default_3) artifact which itself depends on selected subset of artifacts implementing the default plugins.

-This artifact also contains the [Default](https://automorph.org/api/automorph/Default$.html) object which provides a convenient way to create default plugin instances or combine default plugins with any other plugins.
+This artifact also contains the [Default](https://automorph.org/api/automorph/Default$.html) object which provides a convenient way to create default plugin instances or combine default plugins with other plugins.

 ## [RPC protocol](https://automorph.org/api/automorph/spi/RpcProtocol.html)